 - Complimentary alcoholic beverages during flights

 As we’ve talked about, you can earn JetBlue points with the Barclays JetBlue and JetBlue Plus cards.
 But did you know that you can also transfer points to JetBlue?

-Citibank has several card options that earn ThankYou points, such as the Citi Prestige, Citi ThankYou Preferred and Citi ThankYou Premier.
+Citibank has several card options that earn ThankYou points, such as the Citi Prestige, Citi ThankYou Preferred (no longer available) and Citi ThankYou Premier.
 These points transfer at a ratio of 1,000 ThankYou points to 800 JetBlue points from Citibank into your JetBlue account if you have the Citi Prestige or Citi ThankYou Premier.
 Transfers from the Preferred card will only net you 500 JetBlue points.

 American Express has many credit cards that earn Membership Rewards, such as the American Express Platinum, American Express Gold and American Express EveryDay.
 Points earned from these cards pool into one account and you can transfer American Express Membership Rewards points to JetBlue at a ratio of 250 Membership Rewards to 200 JetBlue points.